 Groups will meet for 1 hour per week for 5 weeks with different themes each week beginning Mondays, March 7th – April 4th from 5:00 – 6:00 p.m. via a virtual space on Zoom accessible through laptop, tablet, computer, or phone.
 Click here to download a flyer with full details, or sign up for groups, call the Philly HopeLine at 1-833-PHL-HOPE (1-833-745-4673).

 For transgender and gender nonconforming youth, the use of chosen names and pronouns is validating as well as lifesaving.
-This tip sheet, written by Uplift clinicians CJ Roseberry, MSW and Sam Middleton, MSW includes a guide to pronouns and gender identities and tips for avoiding misgendering and deadnaming (using an incorrect name for a trans person).
+This tip sheet, written by Uplift clinicians CJ Roseberry, MSW and Sam Middleton, MS includes a guide to pronouns and gender identities and tips for avoiding misgendering and deadnaming (using an incorrect name for a trans person).
 It also includes practical tips for supporting trans people.